SaverioMonaco/squantikz/README.md

 # squantikz - Saverio's quantikz

 LaTeX package for my modular TikZ/Quantikz figures.
-Provides shared colors, styles, helper macros, and a simple interface `\importmyfig` to include figures from a central `tikz/` folder with customizable color schemes.
+Provides shared colors, styles, helper macros, and a simple interface `\squimport` to include figures from a central `tikz/` folder with customizable color schemes.

 ---